odu-cs625-datavis/public-Spring25-aveerasa/Henri_HW1-report.md

 ![first image](https://github.com/Heritier1990/public-Spring25-aveerasa/commit/aa89d263c4018843d136748da8839c8a334418a7)

 *Describe what the figure is showing.*
+The image isscatterplot  representing the depth and length of the penguin's bill.
+Depth ranges from 0 to 25 mm, while length can reach 60 mm.
+The pattern of markings suggests that there are three main groups.
+In the first group, the bill has a depth of between 16 mm and 20 mm, with a length of between 35 mm and 42 mm.
+In the second group, the bill has a depth of between 5 and 16 mm and a length of between 42 and 52 mm.
+The rest of the small number of penguins have bill whose dimensions vary greatly from one penguin to another.

 *Insert the second penguin chart here*
 ![second image](https://github.com/Heritier1990/public-Spring25-aveerasa/commit/6bd28cef9724c1ee6c6e27acce08c5b65345a498)

 *Describe what the figure is showing.*
+The image depicts the body mass of three species - Adeline, Gentoo and Chinstrap - as a function of sex.
+It shows that, whatever the species, males are at least 500g heavier than females.
+What's more, the Gentoo weighs almost 1000g more than the Adélie and Chinstrap, which appear to have the same weight.

 *What happened when you removed the outer parentheses from the code?
 Why?*